-Families of children with disabilities entering kindergarten in September 2019 need to take part in two processes.
+Families of children with disabilities entering kindergarten in September 2020 will take part in two processes.
 They are:

 Special Education for Children Entering Kindergarten